Work permits for employees in Germany: A complete guide for employers [2024]

 How do you renew your German work permit?

-Work permits for permanent employees are good for a maximum of four years.
+Work permits for permanent employees are generally good for up to four years.
 If the employment contract is shorter than this, the visa will be valid for the duration of the contract.
 To extend their stay, employees need to renew their German work visa.

 They can do this by: